rehearse connection

 Everything comes from somewhere and everything is always already here…

->>> READ THE FULL Q&A WITH DANIELA BERSHAN @ BERLIN ART WEEK
+>>> READ THE FULL Q&A WITH DANI BERSHAN @ BERLIN ART WEEK